Mukul Roy asks Centre to withdraw security cover, MHA approves | Politics

 The Home Ministry sources said that Roy had written to the Centre to withdraw the security cover, which has now been given effect to.

-He had a contingent of about 22-24 armed CRPF commandos who used to move with him every time he traveled in West Bengal.
+He had a contingent of about 22-24 armed CRPF commandos who used to move with him every time he travelled in West Bengal.

 The security of his son, which was provided by a small contingent of the CISF, has also been withdrawn.

-The father-son duo is now being provided security by the state police.
+The father-son duo are now being provided security by the state police.
+PTI ACB NES SKL TIR TIR TIR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)